The Album Leaf: Into the Blue Again

 On September 12, 2006, Into the Blue Again was released on Sub Pop Records in North America.
 The album saw an earlier release in Germany on September 8, 2006, and throughout the rest of Europe on September 11, 2006, courtesy of City Slang Records.
-Into the Blue Again sees a return to The Album Leaf's conception and LaValle handling virtually all instrumental duties.
-LaValle's few collaborators on Into the Blue Again are Joshua Eustis of Telefon Tel Aviv, who aided additional drum programming and engineering on choice songs, The Black Heart Procession's Pall Jenkins adding vocal harmonies on "Wherever I Go," violinist Matt Resovich (who performs with The Album Leaf live, and also played on In a Safe Place), and Drew Andrews adding additional guitar work on select songs (Drew also performs with The Album Leaf live).
-In support of the album, the band toured extensively through the United States, Europe, Japan, Mexico, and Taiwan.
+Into the Blue Again sees LaValle handling virtually all instrumental duties once more.
+His few collaborators are Joshua Eustis of Telefon Tel Aviv, who contributed additional drum programming and engineering on several songs; the Black Heart Procession's Pall Jenkins adding vocal harmonies on "Wherever I Go"; input from violinist Matt Resovich (who performs with the Album Leaf live and also played on In a Safe Place); and Drew Andrews adding additional guitar work on select songs (Drew also performs with the Album Leaf live).
+In support of the record, the band toured extensively through the United States, Europe, Japan, Mexico, and Taiwan.
 Lymbyc Systym supported most of the band's US dates.

-The album's first track, 'The Light', was used in advertisements for Channel 4's series of programmes Disarming Britain and the 2012 documentary film 16 Acres.
-It is also heavily used in the TV series Scandal.
+The album's first track, "The Light", was used in advertisements for Channel 4's series of programmes Disarming Britain and the 2012 documentary film 16 Acres.
+It is also prominently used in the TV series Scandal.
 "Writings on the Wall" was used in the pilot episode of Sons of Anarchy in 2008.